cybercongress/cybercongress/site/content/post/takeoff_prolong.md

 author: savetheales
 ---

-Sure, more of you paid attention to takeoff donation round prolong.
-It should be over in the middle of October and the Final round should start, but [community decided](https://cyber.page/governance/11) to finish donations with a beautiful date.
-It's supposed to finish the Game of Links exactly after a year of playing.
-A year is a long time for making a clear conclusion about the Game, community, devs, and finalize the next development vectors.
+Surely, most of you have paid attention to our previous announcements that the [donation takeoff round](https://cyber.page/gol/takeoff) was prolonged.
+The decision was pushed by [a governance proposal](https://cyber.page/governance/11) to finish it off with a beautiful date and give the [cyber~Congress DAO](https://client.aragon.org/#/cybercongress/) a bit of extra time to design the next allocation round.
+This means that the [Game of Links](https://cybercongress.ai/game-of-links/) will finish exactly a year after it begun.
+A year is a long enough time to come to conclusions about the Game itself and the community, and finalize the next development vectors.

-This way the takeoff donation round will finish on Dec 1, 2020, 00.00.00 UTC.
-It means the Game of Links go in the Final round status for 21 days and then will be finished.
-Reminder.
-The final round of the Game of Links is the time when we will unleash EUL tokens to donors.
-It should be time to make crazy things with unlimited power and make a significant influence on the Game.
+The takeoff donation round will finish on Dec 1, 2020, 00.00.00 UTC.
+This means that the Game of Links will go into its final round for another 21 days, and then, will cease to exist in its current form.
+The final round of the Game of Links is the time when we will unleash EUL tokens to donors and players.
+This will allow making crazy things with a much higher concentration of stake (in the hands of those who played over the past year) and make significant influence on the outcome of the Game.

-As described in [the Game of Links rules](https://cybercongress.ai/game-of-links/) we'll distribute EUL tokens for all donors after takeoff ends and then, 21+ days after, we'll publish the Game of Links results.
+As described in [the Game of Links guidelines](https://cybercongress.ai/game-of-links/) we will be distributing EUL tokens to donors after the end of the takeoff, and then, 21+ days later, we'll publish the results of the Game of Links.
 Those results will be included in the mainnet.

-Stay home and play in the Game of Links 🙂
+Stay safe and play the Game of Links 🙂